Disaster & Flood Resource Center

 - Permanent Repairs.
 Permanent repairs should not be made until insurers have inspected losses.
 All damaged personal property should be kept until an insurance settlement has been reached.

 - If You Relocate, Keep Your Receipts.
-If you need relocate while your home is being repaired, keep records of your expenses.
+If you need to relocate while your home is being repaired, keep records of your expenses.
 Homeowner and renter insurance policies generally cover the cost of additional living expenses if your home is damaged by an insured disaster.

 - Disaster Assistance.
 When a Presidential Disaster Declaration for Individual Assistance is made, FEMA disaster assistance may be available to both insured and uninsured individuals and businesses, when settlements may not meet disaster related needs.
 Reporting damage to local officials does NOT qualify you for FEMA aid.
 You must contact FEMA directly to sign up for FEMA aid.